hogwild/infovis2022spring/README.md

 # InfoVis Spring 2022 Final Project Demo
 ## Grading Rules
 There are 30 points for 7 evaluation questions.
-Each may have the following grading choices:
+Click the **Grade the work** to give your review comments.
+The following shows the choices and its corresponding points:
 - Good/Perfect - full points
 - Satisfying - 2/3 of the points (if applicable)
 - Medium - 1/2 of the points (if applicable)